Manidills/NFT_market_dash/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-NFT Console is the NFT portfolio and data analytics application, that help to understand NFT marketplace's,collections, tokens and wallet analytics.
+NFT Console is the NFT portfolio and data analytics application, that help to understand NFT marketplace's,collections, tokens ,wallet analytics and wallet summary token minting.
 That support ethereum and polygon blockchain's.

 ### Features
 * NFT_Markets